npsot_bluebonnet_full_color

 Comments

 Blooms March-June.
-Small rounded tree, 3-7″ leaves turn yellow in fall.
-White, bell-shaped blooms in spring with four petals and tight cluster of stamens in middle resembles candle in a holder.
-Ornamental fruits with two wings and a seed turn tan in fall, feed wildlife.
+A small rounded tree with 3-7″ leaves that turn yellow in fall.
+Produces white, bell-shaped flowers, with four petals, and a tight cluster of stamens in the middle resembling a candle in a holder.
+Ornamental fruits have two winged seed that turns tan in fall.

 Previous Scientific Name(s): Synonym(s): Halesia diptera var. magniflora